MyloWhylo/e926Bot/README.md

-# e621Bot
+# e926Bot
-Discord bot that e6es
+It's a bot that does stuff!
+settings